1031 Property Exchanges

 If you are selling investment or business real estate and no longer desire or are able to manage or maintain your investment or business real estate, an investment in a Tenant in Common investment may be attractive to you.
 The Tenancy in Common Manager oversees the investment and distributes your share of net income on a periodic basis.

-Call our office at (513) 412-3483, our exchange coordinators are ready to discuss whether this type of exchange is right for you and how to get started.
+Call our office at (513) 412-3481 or toll free at (800) 427-7212.
+Our Exchange coordinators are ready to discuss whether this type of exchange is right for you and how to get started.
 You may want to have your project details handy when we discuss your potential TIC Exchange.